 The “Downs” provides a great lunch spot, before a 2-3 hour walk to view the glaciers and mountains of the Main Divide.
 This is easy walking, suitable for most ages and abilities.

-Lake Heron birdlife
+Enjoy Lake Heron

 On a hot day Lake Heron is a great place to swim.
 We have available life jackets, a small dingy and sit-on kayaks for you to enjoy.
 Lake Heron is well-stocked with trout and we have fishing rods available for use.
-A must for any keen fly fisherman.

 The station tracks and surrounding conservation land offer plenty of great rides for mountain bike enthusiasts.
 We are happy to help with ideas.